 - visual disturbances

-- urinalysis: to measure glucose, blood, and protein in the urine
+- a urinalysis to measure glucose, blood, and protein in the urine

-- blood sugar test: to check blood sugar levels
+- a blood sugar test to check blood sugar levels

-- blood urea nitrogen test: to determine if protein is breaking down
+- a blood urea nitrogen test to determine if protein is breaking down

-- creatinine test: to measure the blood in the kidneys
+- a creatinine test to measure the blood in the kidneys

-- blood gases level test: to check for oxygen levels in the blood
+- a blood gas test to check for oxygen levels in the blood

 - kidney failure